arnaucube/cryptofun/README.md

 https://en.wikipedia.org/wiki/Elliptic-curve_cryptography
 - [x] define elliptic curve
 - [x] get point at X
+- [x] get order of a Point on the elliptic curve
 - [x] Add two points on the elliptic curve
 - [x] Multiply a point n times on the elliptic curve